-Sevici is a bicycle rental programme operated by the Seville City Hall (Ayuntamiento).
-It offers thousands of three-speed unisex bikes at hundreds of stations or service points scattered around the city.
+Sevici is a bicycle rental program operated by the Seville City Hall (Ayuntamiento).
+It offers thousands of 3-speed unisex bikes at 250+ stations or service points scattered around the city.

-The bicycles have a very easy gear change and the seat height is adjustable (great for not very tall people like me).
-You can pick up a bike at any Sevici station and return it at any other.
+It’s a great service because you can pick up a bike at any Sevici station and return it at any other.

 Fortunately, you can rent Sevici bicycles using any credit card.
-At least that’s what my American friends confirm me.
+At least that’s what my readers confirm me.

 Alternatively, you can go to a bike rental shop and hire one.

 You don’t understand Spanish?
 No problem.
-Each station has a Sevici kiosk with instructions in many languages.
+Each terminal offers you on-screen instructions in several languages.

 Once you are at the station and you are done with your bike, go to an empty dock.
 Place it correctly, you’ll see a light flashing and you’ll hear a ‘bip’ confirming that the bike has been returned.